-Ameert al-Kaabi is an Iraqi analyst with a decade of experience in the analysis of security and political events in Iraq.
-He specializes in intra-Shiite political affairs and the activities of Iran-backed militias.
+Ameer al-Kaabi is an Iraqi analyst with a decade of experience examining the country's security and political events.
+He specializes in intra-Shia political affairs and the activities of Iran-backed militias.

 Iraqi "resistance" elements are becoming more bellicose in their rhetoric against the American presence, signaling a new level of escalation against U.S. troops as part of their efforts to support Hamas in the Gaza war.

 As Israel's ground campaign in Gaza has unfolded in recent days, each of Iraq's muqawama (resistance) leaders has upped the ante of their anti-U.S. rhetoric, hinting at a real escalation.
 Their shift conforms to the tougher line coming from their patrons in Iran.

 On November 1, two days before Lebanese Hezbollah leader Hassan Nasrallah is due to give his first public speech on the Gaza war, Iranian Supreme Leader Ali Khamenei delivered his own speech signaling the intended role of muqawama factions throughout the region: “This war isn’t a war between Israel and Gaza.
 It’s a war between falsehood and truth, a war between the Arrogant Powers and faith" (Figure 1).
 In Militia Spotlight's assessment, this phrasing represents an exhortation for members of Iran's "axis of resistance" to escalate their military efforts, albeit within parameters that will be defined by Tehran and the Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF).

 Badr Organization: From Paper Tiger to Honey Badger